JP-LETG-Rennes/RandomForest_Hiear/README.md

 Getting Started
 ---------------
-If Use Notebook:
+If Using Notebook:

       1. Download build from source.
       2. Activate Conda Environnement Hiclass
       3. Launching jupyter notebook
       4. Lauching .ipynb

-If Use Terminal:
+If Using Terminal:

       1. Download build from source.
       2. Activate Conda Environnement Hiclass